Pakistan is actively building an airport at Muridke, around 120 km from Jammu and about 100 km from the Line of Control (LOC).

 After the ground breaking ceremony on March 22, according to intelligence reports, the building of two runways and parallel taxiways is moving forward.

-Clearly, despite recent floods that submerged nearly half the country and continuing financial crisis, construction work has not been delayed.
+Clearly, despite recent floods that submerged nearly half the country and a continuing financial crisis, construction work has not been delayed.

 The airfield is located 15 kilometres northeast of Lahore-area Muridke town.